yuxwind/CBS/README.md

         # test: a flag to make the log of the experiment flush to stdin
     ```

-    This experiment will dump the result at {greedy_path}, which will be requred to run CBS-U. You can check {greedy_path} at the end of the experiment log.
+    This experiment will dump the result at {greedy_result_path}, which will be required when running CBS-U.  Please get {greedy_result_path} at the end of the experiment log.

     Please check the explaination of the above hyperparameters in Algorithm1 of the main paper.